-This eventually led to a changing of the rules that was supposed to both level the playing field and make things easier.
-That never happened.
+This eventually led to changing the rules that were supposed to both level the playing field and make things easier.

-Before the 2006 baseball season, the MLBPA announced some changes that were meant to make defining rookie cards easier.
-Both Topps and Upper Deck were on board but, honestly, things just got more confusing and a window for a new breed of pre-rookies opened.
+Before the 2006 baseball season, the MLBPA announced some changes to make defining rookie cards easier.
+Both Topps and Upper Deck were on board, but, honestly, things just got more confusing and a window for a new breed of pre-rookies opened.

 With the rule change, official rookie cards were only made after a player appeared on a team's 25-man roster.
 In its most basic form, it was a great idea.
 Collectors chase rookie cards when they're first-year players.
 The rule has had great success in hockey.
 Although not an official rule, it's like this in basketball and football too as players generally make their team's rosters fresh after the draft and don't spend several years developing in a minor league system.

 But the new baseball card rule had some issues right off the bat.
 Many players had fully licensed cards from 2005 and before.
 Ryan Braun comes to mind.
 But with this new rule, the MLBPA expected collectors to all of a sudden disregard the rookie card label and chase his 2007 cards instead.
 Not likely.